 - Reliable hardware.
 HOS247 provides you with a high quality hardware that has been tested extensively to ensure a fluid and stable Bluetooth connection that will not break down in the middle of an operation.
 Our one-year warranty means we will replace your device for free if something goes wrong in that time.

 - Two-week trial period.
-You get two weeks to try out the HOS247 logbook and make your decision.
+You get a two week period to try out the HOS247 logbook and make your decision.
 If you choose to return it within this period, you will receive a full, hassle-free refund.

-- Extra features.
-These include real-time GPS tracking, vehicle diagnostics with fault code detection, IFTA calculations, fleet maintenance, and more.
+Extra features.
+These include real-time GPS tracking, access and permissions management, vehicle diagnostics with fault code detection, notifications in real-time, IFTA mileage calculations and fleet maintenance.

-User reviews for HOS247 back us up as a top-rated provider.
+User reviews for HOS247 show a top-rated provider.
 Our dependable, performance oriented system supported by quality customer service makes us a reliable business partner.
 Clients appreciate the efforts of our team in developing a solution that caters to their needs and is built upon knowledge and experience with driver daily log requirements.

 Records of duty status keep track of the amount of on-duty time drivers are allowed.
 This includes driving time, number and length of driving and resting periods to make sure drivers stay awake and alert.
-As a general rule, all carriers and drivers operating commercial motor vehicles must comply with hours of service regulations.
+As a general rule, all carriers and drivers operating commercial motor vehicles must comply with hours of service regulations (49 CFR 395).